-When seeking ways on how to stop an affair, is it a good idea to confront the outside lover?
+When looking for ways to stop an affair, is it a good idea to confront your partners lover?
 Find out!

 In my professional work with couples surviving infidelity, I am often asked by the primary victim — the partner who was cheated on — about ‘confronting’ the outside lover.
 They are looking for advice on how to stop an affair and wonder if being aggressive with the outside intruder is a good idea or not.

 The victim of infidelity believes — and correctly so — that the outside lover’s involvement with their partner threatens the survival of their family or committed relationship.
 They want to plead, curse, threaten, or hurt this enemy so he or she will stay away.

 The sentiment to attack the ‘enemy’ who has interfered with the normal functioning and well-being of their family is often strengthened by other family members demanding ‘strong actions and quick results.’
 Often they offer their advice on how to stop an affair.